-Coarctation Of The Aorta
+Coarctation of the Aorta

-What is coarctation of the aorta?
+What is coarctation of the aorta (COA)?

-What causes coarctation?
+What causes COA?

 - Feeling tired, dizzy, or faint